littlefischie/The-Ultimate-Juice-Shop-Guide/README.md

 ### Why Use Juice-Shop
 --------------------------------
 Juice-Shop is one of the best test-environments when it comes to web-app penetration testing.
-It structures itself extremely well, progressing from easy to hard and carry concepts from the last excercise to the more advanced one.
+It structures itself extremely well, progressing from easy to hard and carries concepts from the last excercise to the more advanced one.
 It's a progression that feels natural, challenging, and well-rounded.
 I highly recommend it to anyone and the skills will certainly pay-off when it comes to finding bug-bounties in almost any web-app.
 From low level bugs to critical remote code executions.
 ##### Note that I won't cover installation as there are already guides available through OWASP that are more than sufficient.
 ##### Note that I'm using Kali Linux.
 I recommend you do too.